norkator/banking-ws/README.md

 # Banking-ws

-Library to construct, validate and make corporate banking web service request with SOAP
+Library to construct, validate and make corporate banking web service request with SOAP.

+Works with Samlink.

 Table of contents